sgavery/stack/README.md

 This is a stack machine emulator and assembler.
 The motivation is to have a simple imperative turing complete language to explore automated code search/generation.
-The instruction set architecture is intentially extremely tiny.
+The instruction set architecture is intentionally extremely tiny.
 Human usage of the stack assembly language is contraindicated.

 Basic Usage